FNebEx/TOP-library/README.md

 1. Convert the book function constructor into an ES6 class.
 2. Turn that huge block of DOM creation in the `forEach` loop into seperate functions.
 3. Make `deleteBook` function work.
+4. Add a toggle to switch between if a user read a book.